bradjasper/focus-CLI/README.md

 | | | (_) | (__| |_| \__ \
 |_|  \___/ \___|\__,_|___/

-    Focus is a command line utility to steal back your focus.
+    Focus is a command line utility to steal back your focus from distracting websites.
 </pre>

-Focus is a small command line utility that blocks your favorite sites by adding local host names to your **/etc/hosts** file.
+Focus is a small command line utility that blocks your favorite sites by adding rules to your firewall.

 For example, if you need a break from the impulse of checking Gmail simply add **mail.google.com** to your **$HOME/.focus** file.